Residential Life Policies

 Visitation & Guests

-Students interested in hosting an overnight guest in their on-campus residence must register their guest(s) with the Office of Public Safety.
+Students interested in hosting an overnight guest in their on-campus residence must register their guest(s) with the Office of Campus Safety.
 Guests must present a government issued ID, name of host, host room, and visit start and end dates.
 They will receive a guest pass that they are required to keep on their person for the duration of their visit.
 Guests must present their pass upon request by Goucher Staff and RAs, to access the SRC, or to gain admittance to on-campus events (that are not open to the public).
 View the guest registration form (PDF).

 Students hosting guests should remember the following: